 'The Bench' consists of laboratory grade test equipment manufactured by Sound Technology.
 This includes the Sound Technology model 1700B and 1701A distortion measurement systems, Sound Technology model 1000A FM alignment generator with the Sound Technology model 1100 signal conditioner and the Sound Technology model 1200A stereo test panel.
 Also at hand are the Marantz MTP-400 4 channel test panel and the Nakamichi T-100 audio analyzer.

 Beware of amateurs!
 Do not trust vague terms such as "re-capped", "O'scoped" or "checked by tech."
 The need for qualified service has been acknowledged by the market.
 There are many hobbyists claiming to be "experts".
 Demand proof of service from a qualified repair facility.

 Unfortunately, there are many legitimate shops that are not qualified to service vintage audio.
 We recommend that you do not buy from, or accept service from, any entity that cannot perform these basic tests.

-Our owner, Tim Whyte, worked for many years in the service department of Century Stereo, was the service manager at Paradyme Sound and Vision, and is an SBE Certified Radio Broadcast Engineer.
+Our owner, Tim Whyte, worked for many years in the service department of Century Stereo in San Jose California, was the service manager at Paradyme Sound and Vision in Sacramento California and is an SBE Certified Radio Broadcast Engineer.